artisan-roaster-scope/artisan/_pages/about.md

 ## Supported Platforms

-Artisan supports only 64bit operating systems
+Artisan supports only 64bit operating systems.

 * Mac OS X 10.13
 * Windows 8
 * Linux glibc 2.17

-There are also experimental builds for the Raspberry Pi platform
+There are also experimental builds for the Raspberry Pi platform.

 ## Notable Features